-As at 31 December 2014, derivatives with a positive fair value of EUR 544 thousand and derivatives with a negative fair value of EUR 5,693 thousand were transferred from Level 3 to Level 2.
+In 2014, derivatives with a positive fair value of EUR 544 thousand and derivatives with a negative fair value of EUR 5,693 thousand were transferred from Level 3 to Level 2.
 The parameters used for their calculation are based on the observable information on the market.